gengyong/luaaa/README.md

 function luaaa:extend(base, obj)
 	derived = obj or {}
 	derived.new = function(self, ...)
-		-- in next version, below line will be changed to 'o = base:new(...)' o = base.new(...)
+		o = base.new(...)
 		setmetatable(self, getmetatable(o))
 		self["@"] = o